fberbert/crypto-float-monitor/README.md

 - Click and drag to reposition.
 - Press `q` at any time to quit the app.
+- Double-click the widget to edit alert thresholds without touching the config file.
 - The price color indicates the latest move (green = up, red = down).

 ## Configuration